A known limitation of this release:

 KEY on a

-was empty, index page compression could fail.
+(or prefix) was empty, index page compression could fail.

 Improper testing of compatibility between the referencing and

 ALTER TABLE ...
 ADD